cargo2nix/cargo2nix/examples/4-independent-packaging/README.md

 # Independent Packaging

 This is how to use cargo2nix to package Rust software indpenendently of its hosting repository.
-This example uses flakes and flake-compat.
+This example uses flakes.

 ## Introduction